WCSCourses/HelminthBioinformatics_2023/manuals/module_2_linux_scripting/module_linux_scripting.md

      - Start position (starting from 0 not 1)
      - End position (starting from 0 not 1)
      - Feature name
      - Score (used to store gene expression level in our examples)

 ```bash
 # Use cat to view the file contents
 $ cat gene_expression.bed

 ```
-- This is a short example but files of this format may contain hundreds to thousands of lines, making it impractical to read them manually.
+- This is a short example but files of this format may contain hundreds or thousands of lines, making it impractical to read them manually.

 ```bash
 # We are interested in chromosome 2 so wish to find all lines involving it using grep.